-Use Access Science, using the term Brassica rapa or the word turnip, for a brief article that describes the plant.
-The citation form at the foot of the page will show how to cite the piece in the electronic encyclopedia.
+Use Access Science, using the term Brassica rapa or the word turnip, for a brief article that gives some background on the plant.
+The citation form at the foot of the page will show how to cite the piece from the electronic encyclopedia.

-Use Agricola [hint: use DE "Brassica rapa"] and CAB [hint: use DE "Brassica campestris var. rapa"] and/or Biological Abstracts to find articles related to the plant and what else you are interested in/experimenting with, such as fertilizer.
+Use AGRICOLA [hint: use DE "Brassica rapa"] and CAB [hint: use DE "Brassica campestris var. rapa"] to find articles related to the plant and what else you are interested in or experimenting with, such as fertilizer.
 You may have to generalize from the results of the articles to your own experiment.

 Bradshaw, J. E., Gemmell, D. J., Gowers, S. and Wilson, R. N. (2002), Turnip (Brassica rapa L. ssp. rapifera Metzg.) population improvement and cultivar production.
 Plant Breeding, 121: 301–306. doi: 10.1046/j.1439-0523.2002.737334.x